joshkunz/ashuffle/readme.md

     $ ashuffle --exclude artist arctic album whatever

-Multiple `--exclude` flags can be given, the AND result of all flags will be used to match a given song.
+Multiple `--exclude` flags can be given.
+If a song matches any exlude pattern, it will be excluded.
 For example, if we wanted to  exclude songs by MGMT and songs by the Arctic Monkeys, we could write:

     $ ashuffle --exclude artist MGMT --exclude artist arctic